SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Cloud Services

 According to our results, AWS and Google Cloud provide a performance-reliable workflow service, whereas the variability is considerably higher on Azure.
-Thus, we split the runtime into two components: the critical path $T_C$ computed as the sum of all states' maximum runtime within one phase, and the overhead $T_O$ caused by the scheduling and data movement conducted by the cloud workflow service.
-We calculate the overhead by subtracting the critical path from the total runtime.
-Figure~\ref{fig:eval:overhead} presents the critical path and overhead for all benchmarks.
-Azure's runtime is dominated by scheduling overhead: For example, the overhead of the ExCamera benchmark is, on average, 495.5s, more than 36$\times$ as long as its critical path of 13.5s.
+Thus, we split the runtime into two components \eurosys{to investigate the reasons behind this}: the critical path $T_C$, computed as the sum of all states' maximum runtime within one phase, and the overhead $T_O$ caused by the scheduling and data movement conducted by the cloud workflow service.
+We calculate the overhead $T_O$ by subtracting the critical path $T_C$ from the total runtime.
+Figure~\ref{fig:eval:overhead} shows the critical path and overhead for all benchmarks.
+Azure's runtime is dominated by \eurosys{highly variable} scheduling overhead: For example, the overhead of the ExCamera benchmark is, on average, 495.5s, more than 36$\times$ as long as its critical path of 13.5s.
 The ML benchmark incurs the least overhead of 5$\times$ the length of its critical path.
 Also, Azure's critical path is very fast across all benchmarks, demonstrating the fastest critical path for ExCamera, MapReduce, and Machine Learning.
 Google Cloud, however, has the slowest critical path throughout the entire benchmark suite.
 In summary, orchestration overhead causes long runtimes and performance variances on Azure.
-For AWS and Google Cloud, however, the critical path varies.
+For AWS and Google Cloud, however, the critical path varies. \eurosys{We therefore explore different causes for the differing behavior of the cloud platforms in the following Sections~\ref{sec:eval:performance:overhead} and~\ref{sec:eval:performance:discrepancy}}.